Unique, exotic, and fascinating are some adjectives that can be used to describe bat flower.

 Although the shape is a little unusual, it can be your new favorite in the flower garden.

-However, before you visit the nurseries or plant sale websites to buy one, let’s look at some interesting bat flower facts as well as learn about its planting and care guide.
+However, before you visit the nurseries or plant sale websites to buy one, look at some interesting bat flower facts and learn about its planting and care guide.

-Bat flower (Tacca chantieri) is one of the most awesome flowers that can be planted outdoor and indoor.
+The bat flower (Tacca chanter) is one of the most awesome flowers that can be planted outdoors and indoors.

-This flower is a type of orchid that looks like a flying bat in terms of its shape and color.
+This flower is a type of orchid that looks like a flying bat in shape and color.

 As a native tropical flowery plant of Asia, these flowers grow wildly in Southern China, especially in Yunnan Province.

-It can also be found in some Southeast Asian countries, such as Thailand and Malaysia.
+It can also be found in Southeast Asian countries like Thailand and Malaysia.

 Although it is classified as a tropical plant, this flower can be grown in subtropical areas.

-However, the flowers will dry out during cool season in the fall and winter.
+However, the flowers will dry out during the fall and winter cool seasons.

-Meanwhile, in the areas with lower temperature, it can serve as a houseplant or indoor plant.
+Meanwhile, in areas with lower temperatures, it can serve as a houseplant or indoor plant.

 The unique-shaped flowers usually start to appear in spring and continue to bloom until the beginning of the fall.